 I’m a New York City writer, editor, and researcher with an expertise in public policy, social services, and issues impacting families.
-My work has inspired reform and helped to shape policy in education, child care, child welfare, juvenile justice, and homeless services.
+My work has helped to fuel reform and shape policy in education, child care, child welfare, and homeless services.

-My writing has appeared in publications including The Atlantic's CityLab, The New York Times, O, The Oprah Magazine, WNYC’s SchoolBook, The Hechinger Report, USA Today, the New York Daily News, City & State, HuffPost, and more.
+My writing has appeared in publications including The Atlantic's CityLab, NYTimes.com, O, The Oprah Magazine, WNYC’s SchoolBook, The Hechinger Report, USA Today, the New York Daily News, City & State New York, HuffPost, and more.
 I’ve reported on the accidental integration of some NYC child care centers, family separation among homeless families, and controversial new therapies for struggling teens.

 My investigation into teen adoption received an award from the Casey Journalism Center, and my commentary and essays have taken on thorny topics ranging from Trump’s infamy among Brooklyn’s preschool set to gentrification.